Rodgerskc/POEHud/README.md

 # POEHud
-Gaming Hud, leveling instructions for POE included.
+Gaming Hud, leveling instructions for WOW Classic included.

 Programmed in C# with WPF using Visual Studio.